japhib/java-mini-ls-go/README.md

 In the future I'd like to experiment with making parts of the language server modular & distribute-able.
 For example, instead of each local instance of the language server having a full in-memory copy of all the data structures representing the Java stdlib, what if that was instead managed by a central stdlib server?
 This has the potential to even further reduce memory usage and startup time.

+## Features implemented

+- Document symbols

+## Features planned for proof-of-concept

+- Automatically parse all files in project on startup
+- Syntax errors
+- Go to definition (for user-defined stuff only)
+- Find references (for user-defined stuff only)
+- Errors on undefined variable usage
+- Type checking (no generics though)
+- Hover support for built-in functions (parse the stdlib docs)

 # Credit

 - github.com/antlr/antlr4 for parsing